All That Jazz

 Wearing: Kate Spade fit and flare leopard print dress, J. Crew Factory fatigue jacket, Marc COin woven open toe heels from Yoox

 Sirius XM reminded me that April is Jazz Appreciation Month.
-All during this month, snippets are shared about what motivated many of the smooth jazz musicians to start playing a particular instrument.
+During this month, snippets are shared about what motivated many smooth jazz musicians to start playing a particular instrument.

 Original Sax

-Who knew the saxophone has such early beginnings?
-Antoine-Joseph “Adolphe” Sax Belgian-born Paris-based inventor was born November 6, 1814.
+Who knew the saxophone had such early beginnings?
+Antoine-Joseph “Adolphe” Sax, Belgian-born Paris-based inventor, was born November 6, 1814.
 Sax invented the saxophone in 1846.
 The Met exhibit celebrated Adolphe Sax’s bicentennial birth and three generations of the Sax family inventions.
-The tribute exhibit ended February 21, 2016.
+The tribute exhibit ended on February 21, 2016.

 Rare Ivory Clarinet instrument at the Celebrating Sax